Evacuees from Mariupol's Azovstal plant have finally arrived safely in Zaporizhzhia - KTVZ

 Kuzmenko described a tortuous journey with many stops and detours.
 He said the evacuees were aware that hundreds of people they passed could not join the convoy, including about 500 waiting at a shopping center outside Mariupol and at villages along the way.

-In a statement the UN’s Lubrani said, “Seeing a 6-month-old boy playing with a straw of grass, his delighted mother told me this is the first time in his life he has been able to do that.
+UN’s Humanitarian Coordinator in Ukraine Osnat Lubrani said in a statement, “Seeing a 6-month-old boy playing with a straw of grass, his delighted mother told me this is the first time in his life he has been able to do that.
 I saw the tears of joy as family members trapped in different parts of the plant for two months were reunited.”

 The evacuation from Azovstal was brokered and organized by the UN and International Red Cross (ICRC).